Quadrifolium/OriginalPlanOnWeibo/_posts/ZHAN Yi-wen/2017-06-03-zhan-yi-wen.md

   <a href="http://weibo.com/6108090526/F685HthYI">2017-06-03 17:45</a>
 </div>

-A late Children's Day with my domineering battle droid. :grin::grin::grin:
+A late Children's Day with my domineering battle droid. :grin:×3

 <!-- more -->